 This is a job script for starting a serial job.
 After 2 hours of wall clock time, the job will be terminated by the queueing system.
 The default is 1 hour.
 Notifcation by mail at start, finish or abort of the job will be sent to address <login>@fau.de.
 All essential environment variables have to be set before the executable is started.

 The number of nodes is set to 2 (with 32 cores each).
 After 8 hours of wall clock time, the job will be terminated by the queueing system.
-Do not forget to source the module init command in order to be able to use the module command in batch scripts.
+Do not forget to start the script as a login shell (#!/bin/bash -l) to be able to use the module command in batch scripts.

 Honouring NUMA / Pinning / Hybrid jobs